The Global Feast

 Food as Meaning

-Every dish tells a story of love and tradition.
-The 13 ingredients in Christmas pudding symbolize Christ and His apostles.
+Every dish carries love and tradition.
+The 13 ingredients in Christmas pudding symbolize Christ and his disciples.

 🔥